 It's challenging as an industry because the state regulations vary by state.
 So, it's interesting when we talk so much about legalization, we should also talk about federal regulation.
 Can you share your thoughts on that?

 Braddock: Definitely.
-Regulatory bodies, one state to the next, there are a lot of players in the ancillary world who are just taking advantage of the fact that they can just start making up rules and permits that just cost money and the industry is getting gouged right and left.
+There are a lot of players in the ancillary world who are just taking advantage of the fact that they can just start making up rules and creating permits that just cost money and the industry is getting gouged right and left.

-What's interesting to me, too, is once you start taking the big money out of the picture, it's interesting what happens, because here in Washington state, they didn't allow a vertical integration.
+Once you take big money out of the picture, it's interesting what happens, because here in Washington state, they didn't allow vertical integration.
 You can compare this market, which has more than 200 brands where everybody has to be super competitive, to other markets that do allow vertical integration.
-It pushes the science because we were the first people to isolate terpenes with our systems.
-There are companies here—although some of the first companies talk about CBG and other minor cannabinoids and all of that.
-Then you can go to a state that has it completely open, and there are three MSOs and there are, like, five products, five concentrates and they're all because they're trying to do a cookie cutter business model, there’s no drive for innovation...
+It pushes the science.
+For example, we were the first people to isolate terpenes with our systems.
+There are companies here—which were some of the first companies to talk about CBG and other minor cannabinoids.
+Then you can go to a state that has it completely open, and there are three MSOs and there are something like five products, five concentrates and no real competition - - they're all trying to do a cookie cutter business model, there’s no drive for innovation...

 What do you see or what would you like to see within the next five years for the psychedelics science industry?

-Braddock: I think we have in our medical FDA clinical trial system what I would love to see is a workaround on how clinical trials are actually done because it just locks out pretty much everybody who doesn't have millions and millions of dollars to do research.
-And I think these are natural compounds, again.
+Braddock: I think we have to revamp our medical FDA clinical trial system.
+What I would love to see is a workaround on how clinical trials are actually done because, as it stands, it just locks out pretty much everybody who doesn't have millions and millions of dollars to do research.
 So, we have to find a different way to—for people to have access, then having to go through clinical trials for ten years or longer.

-I mean, there are several entities out there now who have been doing this research for several years and that’s not just collecting massive amounts of anecdotal evidence.
-I think there's something that could be done there to help get this further.
-But aside from that, I would just love to see the psychedelic industry really push people back to connecting truly with each other and with nature and understanding all of the amazing things that are in your yard.
-That are food, that are medicine, and have to just take better care of what is there has been provided for us forever.
+There are several entities out there who have been doing this research for several years - - and that’s not just collecting massive amounts of anecdotal evidence.
+I think there's something that could be done to help get this industry evolution further.
+But aside from that, I would just love to see the psychedelic industry really push people back to connecting truly with each other, and with nature, and understanding all of the amazing things that are just in your backyard - - plants that are food, that are medicine.
+We have to just take better care of what has been provided to us forever.
 Forever.
 Stop bastardizing what's there and what's already perfect.
 It's made for us.